FactomProject/ptnet-eventstore/fatip.md

 An additional consequence of this choice is that contract IDs must not be reused.

-Providing a witness sequence of on-chain entries is the only way to verify a transaction was executed.
+Providing a witness sequence of on-chain entries is the only way to verify a transaction was faithfully executed.

-FIXME add notes bout how a client would cache these event projections (as in keeping running balances)
+NOTE: Wallet like functionality (as in fatd) should be developed to calculate the current state of any given address that may contain tokens defined by the finite protocol.

 ### Entry Validation